CompilerProgramming/compilerprogramming.github.io/site/source/intermediate-representations.rst

 * It is an SSA IR
-* Various optimizations such as peephole optimizations, value numbering and common subexpressions elimination, dead code elimitation, occur as the IR is built.
+* Various optimizations such as peephole optimizations, value numbering and common subexpressions elimination, dead code elimination, occur as the IR is built.
-* This makes the SoN IR suitable for quick optimizations, suitable for Just-In-Time (JIT) compilers.
+* The SoN IR can generate optimized code quickly, suitable for Just-In-Time (JIT) compilers.